-Periosteal reaction, also known as a periostitis/periosteitis, is a non specific radiographic finding that occurs with periosteal irritation.
-Periosteal reactions may be broadly characterized as benign or aggressive, or more specifically broken down by pattern.
+Periosteal reaction, also known as periostitis or periosteitis, is a non specific radiographic finding that occurs with periosteal irritation.
+Periosteal reactions may be broadly characterised as benign or aggressive, or more specifically broken down by pattern.

 Benign versus aggressive